XiongPengNUS/rsome/docs/dro_rsome.md

                  norm(z, 1) <= 1.5)     # Define an uncertainty set
 ```

-Another special case is the generalized-moment ambiguity set introduced in the paper [Distributionally robust convex optimization](http://www.optimization-online.org/DB_FILE/2013/02/3757.pdf), or the WKS ambiguity, as named after the authors.
+Another special case is the simplified version of the WKS ambiguity set (see [Distributionally robust convex optimization](http://www.optimization-online.org/DB_FILE/2013/02/3757.pdf)) introduced in [Adaptive distributionally robust optimization](http://www.optimization-online.org/DB_FILE/2016/03/5353.pdf).
 This is again a one-scenario ambiguity set.
 It can be defined by the `wks()` method of the model object, where constraints of both the random variables and their expectations can be specified altogether, as demonstrated by the following sample code.

 ```python
 from rsome import dro